emilyannemoses/blog/_posts/2019-06-03-vocabulary-continued.md

 - Program design
     - Source code
 - Data types: The grammar of a programming language.
+    - Basic Types: These types are based on the Python programming language.
+There are other types and more complex types in other languages, but this is an excellent place to start.
-    - Basic Types
+        - `NoneType`
-        - string
+        - `Int`: integer
-        - boolean (bool)
+        - `bool`: boolean or True/False
-        - int8, uint8 (byte), int16, uint16, int32 (rune), uint32, int64, uint64, int, uint, uintptr
-            - a `byte` is a built-in alias of uint8 and `rune` is a built-in alias of int32.
+        - `float`: decimal or floating point number
+        - `set`
-        - float32, float64
+        - `frozenset`
-        - complex64, complex128
+        - `list`
-        - arrays
+        - `bytearray`: 2 dimensional arrays
-        - slices
-        - maps
-    - Composite Types
-        - pointer: points to a place in memory, a reference.
-        - struct
-        - functions
-        - channels
+        - `dict`: map or object
+        - functions, methods and classes
-        - interfaces
+        - modules
 - Strongly typed and weakly typed programming languages